eileen-mo/Communication-Efficient-Federated-Learning-for-Fine-Tuning-of-LLMs/README.md

-# FedKDLora: Communication-Efficient Federated Learning for Fine Tuning LLM
+# Communication-Efficient Federated Learning for Fine Tuning LLM
 This project explores the integration of Knowledge Distillation and Low-Rank Adaptation (LoRA) within a federated learning setup to fine-tune large language models with reduced communication cost.

 ## Environment & Prerequisites